-Learning PSHCE helps all pupils develop as individuals in the wider world.
+Learning PSHE helps all pupils develop as individuals in the wider world.
 Pupils learn to understand themselves physically, emotionally, socially and sexually.
-PSHCE also helps pupils to understand their relationships with others.
-In PSHCE lessons pupils learn things such as the importance of rights, especially child rights, how to maintain mental health and role that democracy and law play in their lives.
+PSHE also helps pupils to understand their relationships with others.
+In PSHE lessons pupils learn things such as the importance of rights, especially child rights, how to maintain mental health and role that democracy and law play in their lives.

-Personal and social skills have strong links with PSHCE.
+Personal and social skills have strong links with PSHE.
 Due to their difficulties in understanding social situations and with communication, pupils may use unusual ways to communicate or interact.
 Such behaviour may include:

 - self-injurious behaviour;